ErthboundProductions/TastyIconPack/readme.txt

 56 free and open source Music Icons for use with Logic Pro X and other DAWs in five tasty colors.
 Inspired by the Erthbound Brand.
 Created by yours truly

-To download, click the green "code" button, and download the .zip

 To install for use with Logic Pro X, extract the folder from the .zip file that you downloaded by double clicking it.

 Then, open Logic Pro X, right click (control + click) on a track's default icon, click the "Custom Icons" tab, and then the plus sign.